george-hawkins/pololu-romi-jetbot/pid.md

 I left a comment (using a throw away email address generated using [TempMail](https://temp-mail.org/)) asking about the missing library.

+**Update:** they posted the code in response to my comment - and contrary to what I thought, the PID autotuning code is part of the Arduino sketch.
+It looks worth taking a look at.
+I don't know why there also seems to be autotuning code in the already available PHP source.

 Collision detection
 -------------------